adhirranjan/cbsnet10/guides/git-with-gitea.md

 **Verify:** `main` contains the interest method, and `git branch -a` no longer lists the feature branch anywhere.

+> **Why plain Merge, and what the other styles do to that cleanup.** `git branch -d` deletes a
+> branch only when its commits are already reachable from where you stand. **Squash and merge** and
+> **Rebase and merge** (§6.4) both rewrite your commits into *new* ones with new SHAs, so git cannot
+> see your branch as merged and refuses:
+> `error: The branch 'feature/interest-rate' is not fully merged.` That is the safety net doing its
+> job with incomplete information, not a bug.
+On a team that squash-merges you confirm the work
+> landed on `main`, then delete with `-D`.
+Worth trying deliberately on a later branch.

 ---

 ### Lab 5 — Make a conflict on purpose, then fix it